seanox/aspect-js/README.md

 Seanox aspect-js focuses on a minimalist approach to implementing Single-Page Applications (SPAs) and Micro-Frontends.
-This framework takes the declarative approach of HTML and extends this with expression language, reactivity rendering with additional attributes, Model View Controller, view model binding, events, interceptors, resource bundle, NoSQL datasource, test environment and much more.
+This framework takes the declarative approach of HTML and extends this with Expression Language, Reactivity Rendering with additional attributes, Model View Controller (MVC), View Model Binding, Events, Interceptors, Resource Bundle, Immutable NoSQL DataSource, Test Environment and much more.

 # Features
-- Easy integration in markup and JavaScript (clean code)
-  combinable with other JavaScript frameworks if they don't do the same thing do and use a different syntax
+- __Easy Integration in Markup and JavaScript (Clean Code)__ Combinable with other JavaScript frameworks if they don't do the same thing and use a different syntax.
-- Lightweight implementation
-  requires no additional frameworks
+- __Lightweight Implementation__ Requires no additional frameworks.
-- Component based architecture
-- Namespaces and domain concept
+- __Component-Based Architecture__
-  for better structuring of components, modules and business logic
+- __Namespaces and Domain Concept__ For better structuring of components, modules, and business logic.
-- Modularization (supports macros and imports at the runtime)
-  component concept for smart/automatic loading of composite resources at runtime
+- __Modularization (Supports Macros and Imports at Runtime)__ Component concept for smart/automatic loading of composite resources at runtime.
-- Event handling
-- Expression Language
+- __Event Handling__
-  meta-language extension with full JavaScript support
+- __Expression Language__ Meta-language extension with full JavaScript support.
-- Reactivity rendering
-  rendering reacts to changes in data objects and triggers partial rendering on consumers
+- __Reactivity Rendering__ reacts to changes in data objects and triggers partial rendering on consumers.
-- Markup rendering
-  supports: conditions, custom tags, events, filter, interval, interceptors, iterate, rendering, resources messages, validation, ...
+- __Markup Rendering__ Supports: conditions, custom tags, events, filter,
+  interval, interceptors, iterate, rendering, resource messages, validation, ...
-- Markup hardening
-  makes it difficult to manipulate the attributes in the markup
-  non-visible components are removed from the DOM and only reinserted when used
+- __Markup Hardening__ Makes it difficult to manipulate the attributes in the markup.
+Non-visible components are removed from the DOM and only reinserted when used.
-- Model View Controller (MVC) / Model View ViewModel (MVVM)
+- __Model View Controller (MVC) / Model View ViewModel (MVVM)__ Supports view
-  supports view model binding, events and interceptors
+  model binding, events, and interceptors.
-- Routing to organize the page into views
-  supports paths (routes), interceptors and permission concepts
+- __Routing to Organize the Page into Views__ Supports paths (routes), interceptors, and permission concepts.
-- Resource Bundle / Resource Messages
+- __Resource Bundle / Resource Messages__ Internationalization (i18n),
-  internationalization (i18n), localization (l10n) and text outsourcing
+  localization (l10n), and text outsourcing.
-- NoSQL datasource based on XML
-  lightweight data management for aggregation / projection / transformation
+- __Immutable NoSQL DataSource__ Based on XML Lightweight data management for aggregation, projection, and transformation.
-- Micro-Frontends and Single-Page Applications (SPAs)
+- __Micro-Frontends and Single-Page Applications (SPAs)__ Platform and framework
-  platform and framework for the implementation of Micro-Frontends and Single-Page Applications
+  for the implementation of micro-frontends and single-page applications.
-- Test environment
-  for automated unit tests and integration tests
+- __Test Environment__ For automated unit tests and integration tests.
 - ...

 # Licence Agreement